PeterBlackburn86/ShiftManager/README.md

 # ShiftManager
-Manage shift patterns, estimate payslips and keep track of all your overtime.
+Manage event patterns, estimate payslips and keep track of all your overtime.

 TODO List: